JOSHUA BRYANT, PH.D.

 YUANJIU ABBY LEI, M.S.

 Abby earned her B.S. degree in Biotechnology from Shandong University.
 She continued her research training at Shandong University, focusing on signal transduction in non-small cell lung cancer for her M.S. degree.
 She is now a graduate student in the TAMHSC Medical Science Ph.D. program, and her thesis project focuses on how mitochondria regulate type I interferon responses in mouse models of human disease.

 Sylvia earned a B.S. in Biochemistry and a M.S. in Molecular Biology from the University of Havanna.
 Her M.S. thesis examined links between HLA alleles and autoimmune diseases.
 As a TAMHSC Medical Science Ph.D. student in the West Lab, she is characterizing the role of two novel mitochondrial proteins in innate immune signaling and antiviral immunity.

-Saeed is an undergraduate student at Texas A&M majoring in Molecular and Cellular Biology and is planning to pursue medical school or a graduate degree following graduation.
-He is responsible for lab upkeep and performs computational image analysis for several ongoing projects in the lab.
+Saeed is majoring in Molecular and Cellular Biology and plans to pursue medical school or a graduate degree following graduation.
+Saeed performs computational image analysis for several ongoing projects in the lab.

 A. PHILLIP WEST, PH.D.

 Phillip received dual B.S. degrees in Biology and Science Education in from North Carolina State University.
 He earned his Ph.D. in Immunobiology from Yale School of Medicine under the mentorship of Sankar Ghosh.
 He then completed an American Cancer Society postdoctoral fellowship with Gerald Shadel in the Department of Pathology at Yale and moved to Texas A&M in 2016.